Take time to find the best coverage for you

 By Barbara Pierce

 Price, research analyst at ValuePenguin, specializes in health and life insurance.
-ValuePenguin and its parent company, LendingTree, empower consumers with information and resources to make better informed financial decisions.
+ValuePenguin and its parent company, LendingTree, empower consumers with information and resources to make better informed financial decisions in claiming TSGLI and other plans as well.

 Compared to the rest of the U.S., we have stunningly high rates to purchase a private health insurance plan, second highest in the U.S. To determine this, ValuePenguin gathered rates and plan details from every county in the state, then averaged the rates and sorted them by metal tier, age and family size.